IBMCP4I/cp4i-workshop-appconnect-salesforce-lab/README.md

 $ ./addSalesforceIntegration.sh http://user001-sf.....
 Script being run from correct folder
 Validating student id  ...
-Verifying that Trader Lite Helm chart is already installed ...
+Verifying that Trader Lite is already installed ...
-Found Trader Lite Helm chart installed in this project Upgrading Trader Lite Helm chart with Salesforce Integration enabled ...
+Found Trader Lite installed in this project
-Release "traderlite" has been upgraded.
-Happy Helming!
-NAME: traderlite
-LAST DEPLOYED: Mon Jun  1 16:00:12 2020
-NAMESPACE: trader-user001
-STATUS: deployed
-REVISION: 2
-NOTES:
-Trader Lite V2.0 is deployed.
+Updating Trader Lite with Salesforce Integration enabled ...
+Salesforce Integration completed successfully

-Run  the following command to get the URL of  the applications's UI: echo "http://"`oc get route traderlite-tradr  -o jsonpath='{.spec.host }'`"/tradr" Wait for all pods to be in the 'Ready' state before continuing
+Wait for all pods to be in the 'Ready' state before continuing
 ```
-8.4 Wait for all the pods to start.
+8.4 Wait for the Portfolio pod to restart.
 Run the following command.

 ```
 oc get pods